awdriggs/arduino-server-workshop/README.md

 ### Infastructure
 - Render account for hosting your server.
+- Copy and Paste the contents of `basic_server` to have a simple node/express/lowdb server ready for remixing

 ## Some Helpful Utilities
 Maybe you want to test your server routes without a frontend interface.
 There are a few tools to do this.